 To make it work, you’ll embed a specific code into the header portion of your website.
-Once placed, this snippet of code documents certain events that occur as users visit or return to your website.
+Once placed, this snippet of code helps in tracking certain events that occur as users visit or return to your website.

 Why Should You Use the Facebook Pixel?